sroberts/sroberts.github.io/_posts/2014-05-13-using-robots-to-fight-bad-guys.md

 ## How GitHub Uses Hubot: ChatOps
 So [DevOps](http://en.wikipedia.org/wiki/DevOps) in general and ChatOps specifically are massive topics unto themselves and I'm not sure I'm the right person to fully address them, so here's my short version of each:

-* **DevOps:** An integration of software development & systems operations to increase efficiency, consistancy, repeatability, and security.
+* **DevOps:** An integration of software development & systems operations to increase efficiency, consistency, repeatability, and security.

 * **ChatOps:** Doing devops by building tools that integrate with the teams chat applications.

-Both of these techniques take advantage of modern development tools for rapid tool creation and integration, tools like Puppet/Chef for automation, and a data driven approach where feelings, conventional wisdom, and "thats just the way we do it" is replaced with collaboration and metrics.
+Both of these techniques take advantage of modern development tools for rapid tool creation and integration, tools like Puppet/Chef for automation, and a data driven approach where feelings, conventional wisdom, and "that's just the way we do it" is replaced with collaboration and metrics.

 <img src="./public/dangerroom-full.png" alt="aspell" style="width: 700px;"/>

 ### Benefits of Chat
-* asyncronus - searchable, read back, push notifications
+* asynchronous - searchable, read back, push notifications
 * multi device - laptop, tablet, & phone
 * collaborative
 * a great interface to build tools around